 The point is that not only is failure something that happens to great men, it’s also a path forward to the future.
-Failure is only failure if your let it be.
-Otherwise it’s the thing that happens before your next success.
+Failure is only failure if you let it be.
+Otherwise, it’s the thing that happens before your next success.
 Sit on the porch and you’re never going to accomplish anything.
 Get out there and swing at a few balls and you run the chance of hitting a home run.

 2. Understand You’re Not Important

 Your parents think you’re special.
 No one else does.
 This is actually good news, not bad news.
 It means that no one is paying nearly as much attention to your mistakes as you think they are.
-In fact, no one is probably paying attention to any of your mistakes that don’t effect them.
+In fact, no one is probably paying attention to any of your mistakes that don’t affect them.
 So relax, and see our first piece of advice for you.

 Too many people spend too much time thinking that they’re way more important than they are.
 In fact, no one is really all that important or rather, we’re all as important as the next guy so what’s the big deal?

 Your boss thinks you’re important only in as much as you make his life harder or easier.
 This is pretty much true of everyone else in your life.
 Take some of the pressure off and accept the beautiful phenomenon of being just a regular guy.
 It can be very liberating and open up a clear path to you becoming the type of “great man” you’ve always wanted to become.

 Like most people, you became a teenager.
 Like most people, you continued to be one into your 20s.
 And, like most people, this included a healthy dollop of resentment against your parents.
 Let it go.
 They did the best they could.
 Think about how well you’d do with a child at your age and you’re starting to get a sense of what they were dealing with.